SCM-NV/ftl/README.rst

    ftlHashMap is very similar to C++'s std::unordered_map (though its interface is a bit less awkward).

+ftlHashSet
+   A container representing a set of unique elements.
+It's pretty much like an ftlHashMap where the key is at the same time also the value.

 ftlHash
    A small utility library that provides hash functions for the Fortran intrinsic types.
-This allows them to be used as key types in ftlHashMap.
+This allows them to be used as key types in ftlHashMap and as elements in ftlHashSet.
 Furthermore these basic has functions can be used to implement hash functions for other derived types, so that these can also be used as keys in ftlHashMap.
 This file is not a template.

 ftlString
    A variable length string type that integrates seamlessly with plain Fortran